Dentures in Surprise AZ

 Full dentures are removable appliances, consisting of prosthetic teeth attached to a gum colored base.
 A full denture replaces all of the teeth in an arch, restoring the patient’s ability to eat, speak, and smile confidently.
 The prosthetic teeth are made of ceramic that mimics the reflective properties of natural teeth, and the base is made of a pink acrylic material, so they look very natural.
 The doctor will custom design your denture to fit snugly against the gum and feel natural when you eat and speak.

 Full dentures on the upper arch may have an open or closed palate.
 Closed-palate dentures feature a plastic piece that fits snugly against the roof of your mouth, holding the denture in place with your mouth’s natural suction.
 Open-palate uppers and all lower dentures require denture adhesive to be held in place.
 Some patients report that the closed-palate upper, by completely covering the roof of the mouth, causes a decline in their ability to taste food.
-With traditional dentures, as your jawbone changes shape over the years, you will need to visit Dr. Jacob Kent for an occasional re-lining of the dentures.
+With traditional dentures, as your jawbone changes shape over the years, you will need to visit our dentist for an occasional re-lining of the dentures.

 Traditional Partial Dentures